 Make use of warm weather and try a new outdoor sport.
 Golf is a relaxing activity that can be played alone or with friends.
 Ditch the cart and walk those nine or 18 holes for even more exercise.
 Most golf courses offer discounted greens fees specifically for seniors.
 Tennis is another great outdoor sport that can be enjoyed at all ages.
 Bring a friend to a local tennis court.
 When the summer heat gets to be too much, take up swimming as a way to stay cool and get your heart pumping.
 Swimming is an effective low-impact exercise for older adults that puts limited stress on the body.
 Be sure to practice swimming safely whether you’re jumping into a pool, a river or a big lake.

 Working out is a year-round activity and exercising indoors is a great way to beat the heat on the hottest summer days.
-With gyms closed due to COVID-19, you can still try something new by changing up your regular routine as you workout at home.
-There are many lower impact virtual options available for seniors via YouTube.
+If you’re not comfortable going to a gym, here are many lower impact virtual options available for seniors via YouTube.
 Or, check out the SilverSneakers Facebook page, where virtual senior-friendly exercise classes are available every week.
 For Priority Health Medicare members, SilverSneakers is offering over 200 videos for seniors to work out at home.
 Access them here.

 Consider mixing in weights or resistance bands if you have them.
 It’s widely agreed that resistance-strength training in older adults can improve overall health and quality of life.
 According to the CDC, resistance training exercises help you maintain bone density, reduce your risk of falling and can even prevent and treat chronic conditions like osteoporosis and arthritis.
 Resistance training can also reduce the amount of muscle tissue lost due to the aging process.